 Public power is defined by a commitment to community service.
 It is a proud part of Nebraska’s history, serving the entire state since 1946.

-On Friday, June 16, OPPD will engage in a meaningful day of volunteer activities coordinated with United Way and other community partners.
-These efforts bring to life OPPD’s core values of having a passion to serve, honoring our communities and caring about each other.
+On Friday, June 15, OPPD will engage in a meaningful day of volunteer activities coordinated with United Way and other community partners.
+These efforts will bring to life OPPD’s core values of having a passion to serve, honoring our communities and caring about each other.

 OPPD’s Day of Giving is held in conjunction with the American Public Power Association’s Public Power Day of Giving.